rosettatype/hyperglot/README.md

 1. A list of codepoints is obtained from a font.
 2. The database can be accessed in two modes:
   - By **default** combinations of a base character with marks are required as single code point where this exists (e.g. encoded `ä`), codepoints for base characters and combining mark characters (e.g. `a` and combining `¨`) from these combinations are also required.
   - Using the `decomposed` flag fonts are required to contain the base character and combining marks for a language (e.g. languages with `ä` will match for fonts that only have `a` and combining `¨` but not `ä` as encoded glyph).
 3. Specified `validity` level is used to filter out language entries according to a user’s preference.
-4. If requested, `base` and `aux` (auxiliary) lists of codepoints are combined to achieve more strict criteria by using the `--support` option.
+4. If requested, `base` and `aux` (auxiliary) lists of codepoints are combined to achieve more strict criteria by using the `--support` option. `marks` are always required, if set in the data.
 5. When detecting language support (default), code points from **all** primary orthographies for a given language are combined (need to be included to detect support of the language).
 Orthographies with `deprecated` and `secondary` status are ignored.
 6. When detecting orthography support, use `--include-all-orthographies`, all orthographies for a given language are checked individually.
 Orthographies with `secondary` status are included.
 Orthographies with `deprecated` are ignored.
 7. If the list of code points in the font includes all code points from the list of codepoints from points 5 or 6, the font is considered to support this language/orthography.
 In listings these are grouped by scripts.